Forester Pass

 The PCT/JMT ascends the pass gradually from the north and switchbacks precipitously down its sheer southern side.

 History

 Originally documented by a group of United States Forest Service workers, it was subsequently named in their honor.
 On August 26, 1930, four men—including 18-year-old Donald Downs—were injured during construction of the trail over the pass.
 A boulder let loose during blasting of the trail crushed Downs' arm.
 The men were evacuated by stretcher, Downs to Baxter Cabin and the others to Independence.
-Mr. Down's arm was amputated.
+Mr. Downs's arm was amputated.
 He died on September 2, 1930, from complications of surgery.
 A plane crashed at Tyndall Creek after dropping medicine for Downs.
 A plaque commemorating his death is found on the southern side of the pass, most easily seen while walking in a northerly direction.